Kevin Long (artist)

-Kevin Long is a graphic artist best known for his airbrush paintings and black-and-white illustrations in the genres of science fiction and fantasy.
+Kevin Long is an American graphic artist best known for his airbrush paintings and black-and-white illustrations in the genres of science fiction and fantasy.
 He was a principal artist at Palladium Books from 1986 until 1995 and served as one of the original contributors to the Rifts role-playing game (RPG) series.

 Biography

 Kevin Long grew up in Battle Creek, Michigan and attended the College for Creative Studies in Detroit, where he majored in advertising illustration.
 Upon graduating, Long worked in the local advertising industry.
 Having completed a five-year stint in his chosen profession, he was lured away by the artistic and creative freedom offered by Palladium Books.
 While there, Long built his reputation as one of the most popular illustrators in the role-playing industry.
 In addition to having created the dynamic look of various characters, vehicles, and equipment in Rifts, he co-authored a number of other Palladium RPG titles.
 However, Long left Palladium in August 1995 for unspecified reasons.

 In October 1997, Raven Software hired Long as a 2-D artist.
 He was responsible for some of the graphics in Hexen II: Portal of Praevus (1998), Heretic II (1998), Soldier of Fortune (2000), Star Trek: Voyager – Elite Force (2000), Soldier of Fortune II: Double Helix (2002), and Quake 4 (2005).
 In 2007, Long was the Art Lead on Wolfenstein.